Best Bitcoin Wallet UK – Top Wallets Compared

 Investors in the UK are often put off by Bitcoin because wallets can appear overly complex.
 This is especially the case when you start talking about private keys, public addresses, and blockchain ledger(s).
 With this in mind, it might be worth considering a trusted provider that offers a custodian wallet.

 As we explained earlier, this means that the wallet provider is responsible for keeping your Bitcoin safe.
 In other words, you don’t need to worry about storage as this role is reversed for the entity behind the wallet.
-Crucially, if you do go the custodian route, consider an FCA-regulated broker like eToro.

 On the one hand, some free Bitcoin wallets offer a skin and bones service.
 That is to say, the only feature offered by the wallet is that of Bitcoin storage.
 On the other hand, the best Bitcoin wallets in the UK come packed with useful tools and features.